-Addiction to opiates has become an epidemic in America that claims for than 65,000 lives each year as a result of a fatal overdose.
-However, there are several routes to help and support for someone struggling with opiate drugs at specialist opiate treatment centers across the country.
+Addiction to opiates has become an epidemic in America that claims for more than 65,000 lives each year as a result of a fatal overdose.
+However, there are several routes to help and support someone struggling with opiate drugs at specialist opiate treatment centers across the country.

 The reason opiate addiction has spiraled out of control in recent years is due to the rising number of people taking prescription drugs for chronic pain conditions that are opiate-based.
 What initially starts as a course of treatment for pain can quickly become a fight against dependence and addiction and this is directly due to the incredibly potent nature of opiate-based drugs.

 It can often be difficult to tell if a person is just high from taking drugs or if they are experiencing opiate overdose symptoms.
 It is crucial that the tell-tale signs are recognized quickly as it can save someone’s life.
 Naturally, the best way forward would be for the individual concerned to check themselves into an opiate treatment center, although this does not always happen in time.
 Here we outline the differences to illustrate when action should be taken.

 - Their pupils will appear small and contracted

 - They will appear vague and their speech slurred

 - They may seem really sluggish and sleepy

 - They may get itchy skin, especially hands

 - Although they seem out of it, they are still able to respond to others